Table of Contents

 - RuBisCO: Most abundant protein in the biosphere.

-- Enzymes: Proteins that catalyze biochemical reactions.
+- Enzymes: are protein molecules that catalyze biochemical reactions.

-- Ribozymes: Nucleic acids with catalytic power.
+- Ribozymes: are exceptionally the Nucleic acids with catalytic power.

 - High temperatures denature enzymes.